 - 1 teaspoon pure vanilla extract

-- Preheat oven to 375 degrees F (190 degrees C).
-Line muffin tin with paper liners or coat with a non-stick cooking spray..
+- Preheat oven to 375° F. Line the muffin pans with paper liners or coat with a non-stick cooking spray.

-- In a large measuring cup whisk together the egg, buttermilk, oil, and vanilla extract.
+- In a large measuring bowl, whisk together the egg, buttermilk, oil, and vanilla extract.

 - In another large bowl combine the flour, sugar, baking powder, baking soda, salt, and zest.

 - Gently fold the blueberries into the flour mixture.
 With a rubber spatula fold the wet ingredients into the dry ingredients and stir only until the ingredients are combined.
 Do not over mix.

 - Using a ¼ cup sized scoop, fill each muffin cup ¾ full with batter.
 Place in the oven and bake for 20 minutes, or until a toothpick inserted in the center of a muffin comes out clean

 - Transfer to a wire rack and let cool for 10 minutes before removing from pan.